How To Insert A Butterfly Needle

 If you need to give yourself an injection with a butterfly needle, the first step is to find a suitable vein.
 The best veins for butterfly needles are on the inside of the arm, near the elbow.
 You should avoid veins on the back of the hand, as they are difficult to see and access.

-See also Memorial Day Craft Ideas For Preschoolers
+See also Christmas Craft Party Ideas

 Once you have found a suitable vein, clean the skin with an alcohol swab.
 Then, hold the needle between your thumb and forefinger, with the wings pointing down.
 Gently insert the needle into the vein, using a dart-like motion.
 When the needle is in the vein, release your grip on the wings and let them hold the needle in place.